Which one would we choose?

 Thanks to a detachable USB to microUSB cable, when connected to a USB socket or mains power the brush will charge inside the case.

-Ideal for travellers who do not want to take with them the normal charging stand.
+Ideal for travelers who do not want to take with them the normal charging stand.

 When I say normal, the DiamondClean actually comes with a charging glass.